-At the end of every lab (about once every two weeks) you will be assigned to write up one of the experimental problems.
+About once every two weeks you will be assigned to write up one of the experimental problems.
 Your report must present a clear and accurate account of what you and your group members did, the results you obtained, and what the results mean.
 A report must not be copied or fabricated.
 (That would be scientific fraud.)
 Copied or fabricated lab reports will be treated in the same manner as cheating on a test, and will result in a failing grade for the course and possible expulsion from the University.
 Your lab report should describe your predictions, your experiences, your observations, your measurements, and your conclusions.
 A description of the lab report format is discussed at the end of this introduction.
-Each lab report is due, without fail, within two days of the end of that lab.
+Consult the course syllabus for info on grading.